surniaulula/wpsso-wp-sitemaps/readme.txt

 **Extends the WordPress Sitemaps XML:**

-Improves the WordPress sitemaps XML with article modification times, alternate language URLs, images sitemaps, news sitemaps and more.
+Improve the WordPress sitemaps XML with article modification times, alternate language URLs, images sitemaps, news sitemaps and more.

 <!-- /about -->

 **Includes Post Type Archives:**

-Includes post type archive pages in the WordPress sitemaps (like the WooCommerce shop page and The Events Calendar events page).
+Include post type archive pages in the WordPress sitemaps (like the WooCommerce shop page and The Events Calendar events page).

 **Includes Alternate Languages:**

-Includes [localized pages for Google](https://developers.google.com/search/docs/advanced/crawling/localized-versions#sitemap) (ie. alternate language URLs) from PolyLang and WMPL.
+Include [localized pages for Google](https://developers.google.com/search/docs/advanced/crawling/localized-versions#sitemap) (ie. alternate language URLs) from PolyLang and WMPL.

 **Select Post Types and Taxonomies:**